10-3-pursuit/unit-full-stack-web-development/intro-to-express-request/README.md

 ## Separating concerns

+Separating concerns through moving functionality to certain files and folders in your server is common and best practice.
+Remember how you used `helper.js` to abstract helper functions.
+Then imported them into the files where they would be invoked?

-For subsequent assignments, you will add unit testing with Jest (or a similar testing suite).
-To set it up correctly, you must set up the server in one file and the routes and other logic in other files.
-The following code examples will demonstrate how to do this.
+To begin separating concerns you will set up the server in one file and the routes and other logic in other files.
+The following code examples will begin to demonstrate how to do this.

 ## Getting started